Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/tv_guided_bombs.md

 of the target area, or in case of launching in _"Lock-On Before Launch"_-mode, directly over the target.
 Press and hold down the trigger to command a lock.

+The seeker attempts to lock via contrast.
+If it fails to lock, the target likely does not stand out enough to its background.

+> 💡 Due to TV based contrast-locking, the weapons effectiveness may decrease
+> during dusk, dawn or in heavy overcast situations.

 ![HOBOS Release](../../../img/walleye_seeker_symbology.jpg)

 Once locked, a black square is added to the symbology, indicating the seeker